GENDER PAY GAP REPORT

-Our data contains information relating to over 850 employees performing a wide range of duties ranging from professional first team players through to casual match day staff.
+Our data contains information relating to a wide range of duties ranging from professional first team players through to casual match day staff.

 To view our numbers in full please click here.

 We are proud to note that we have several women in senior roles within club and we will continue to ensure we employ the best person for each role and that gender does not play a part in the decision process.
-We firmly believe in promoting equality throughout our club and this has been demonstrated by our decision to bring Leeds United Ladies back into our family this season following the club being disbanded a number of years ago.
+We firmly believe in promoting equality throughout our club.